-The environmental and social criteria are based on international agreements, such as those adopted by the International Labour Organisation (ILO).
+The labels analyzed can cover production processes or product characteristics by the International Labour Organisation (ILO).
 They take into account particular challenges within the different product groups.
 For example, the ban on hazardous chemicals is particularly relevant for the clothing industry, while the avoidance of conflict minerals and recyclability play an important role for IT products.
 The criteria cover the following topics, among others: